“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” — Margaret Mead

 - Grammar Environmental and Conservation Organisation (GECO) – supporting environmental issues – Planet Ark, Rainforest Rescue, endangered animals

-- Grammar Goes Green – maintaining the natural environment of Girls Grammar grounds
+- Grammar Goes Green – maintaining the natural environment of Girls Grammar grounds and supporting the Cubberla Witton Catchment Network

 - Kirsten Jack Memorial Leukaemia Committee – a student initiated group that commenced at Girls Grammar in 1977 -supporting Canteen, Leukaemia Foundation Queensland, Cancer Council, Translational Research Institute